 A tad more casual, Malee's Thai Bistro is a good bet if you're in the mood for some spicy noodles and nice outdoor seating.
 The Old Town Tortilla Factory does Mexican classics well.
 And it's tough to beat their homemade tortillas and killer margaritas.

 After supper, put a glide in your stride and check out one of Scottsdale's flashy nightclubs.
 The 18,000-square-foot scenester-club Axis/Radius (7340 E. Indian Plaza) is a hip spot to bump-n-grind; phone (480) 970-1112.

 Feeling lucky after dinner?
-Head to the We-Ko-Pa Resort and Conference Center .
+Head to the We-Ko-Pa Casino Resort .
 The low-key, 24-hour casino offers plenty of fun things to do during the evening, provided you're winning big.